CPAN-Security/security.metacpan.org/_blog/2025-03-13-CPANSec-Retrospective-2024.md

 layout: single
 title:  "CPANSec retrospective 2024"
 date:   2025-03-13 00:23:17 +0200
-category: blog
+collection: blog
 toc: true
 tags: cpansec update history
-author: Thibault Duponchelle
+author: thibaultduponchelle
 excerpt: Here is the CPANSec 2024 Retrospective
 ---

-That was a big year for CPANSec.
+## A big year for CPANSec

 In case some of the activities this year flew under your radar, please find some of the achievements listed in this retrospective!